 This post explains how to apply Emotional Goal Optimisation (EGO) to your website.
-A process that doubled the traffic to my client’s site and increased her online conversions by 700% (see image above).
-This was achieved at zero cost by making just a few simple changes to her website.
-As a result, her site is now one of the highest converting sites in its industry.
+A process that doubled the traffic to my client’s site and increased online conversions by 700% (see image above).
+This was achieved at zero cost by making just a few simple changes to the site.
+As a result, the site is now one of the highest converting sites in its industry.

-By reading this post you will understand what EGO is, see evidence of how it works and understand precisely how to apply it to your own business.
+By reading this post you will understand what EGO is, see how it works and understand precisely how to apply it to your own business.

-Let’s imagine for a moment that I wanted to understand what drives my clients to hire me when they need some SEO training.
-I send my clients a questionnaire asking the following simple question:
+Let’s imagine for a moment that I wanted to understand what drives my clients to look for SEO training.
+I might send my clients a questionnaire asking the following simple question:

 “What prompted you to look for SEO training?”

 The problem with conducting any survey or questionnaire is that your respondents can only give you logical, rational reasons for their decision.
-These are not really the answers to why my clients looked for SEO training, but how they have rationalised that decision to themselves, after the event.
-The truth is that most of our behaviour is driven by neither logic nor reason.
+These may not be the true answers to why they looked for SEO training, but how they rationalised that decision to themselves, after the event.
+The truth is, most of our behaviour is driven by neither logic nor reason.

-The limbic system is an area deep within our brain that deals with all emotions and instincts.
-The activity within our limbic system is part of our subconscious mind and drives all of our decisions, behaviour and actions.
+The limbic system is an area deep within our brain that deals with emotions and instincts.
+The activity within our limbic system is part of our subconscious mind and drives our decisions, behaviour and actions.

 When asked to provide a reason why we have acted in a particular way, the answer we give is processed by our neocortex—the newest (neo) part of our brain responsible for all conscious thought.

-When asked to explain our behaviour, as much as we might wish to, we cannot answer this question truthfully because we have no conscious awareness of how or why our limbic system chose to act the way it did.
-The best we can do is to rationalise our reasons after the behaviour has occurred.
+When asked to explain our behaviour, as much as we might wish to, we cannot answer the question truthfully because we have no conscious awareness of how or why our limbic system chose to act the way it did.
+The best we can do is to rationalise our reasons once the behaviour has occurred.

 The Limbic Map

-They found that an emotion such as ‘love’ will be activated in the same area of the limbic system for all of subjects participating in the test.
+They found that emotions such as ‘love’ was being activated in a similar area of the limbic system for all of subjects participating in the test.
 In other words, love, envy, rebelliousness and all of the other emotions we feel have their own ‘home’ within our brain.

-Neuroscientists have now produced a limbic map of the brain that shows precisely which areas within the limbic system are activated when specific emotions are being experienced.
+Neuroscientists have produced a limbic map of the brain showing which areas of the limbic system are activated when specific emotions are being experienced.